wasmCloud/wasmcloud-dev-site/content/app-dev/create-provider/consuming.md

 There are a couple of different approaches here, with their own pros and cons.

-### Wrapping the Provider Operations (Facade)
+### Wrapping the provider operations (facade)

-We could create a new actor called `payments` that links to an HTTP server capability provider, offering up a RESTful interface like this:
+We could create a new actor called `PaymentsActor` that links to an HTTP server capability provider, offering up a RESTful interface like this:

 | URI | Method | Description |
 | :--- | :--- | :--- |